rsnodgrass/hass-poolmath/README.md

 * Flow Rate
 * SWG Cell Percentage

-Note: this **requires a [Trouble Free Pool](https://www.troublefreepool.com/) Pool Math Premium subscription** to access your pool or spa's data from the Pool Math cloud service.

 ## Support

 ### Community Support

 * **For support, use the [official Home Assistant Pool Math discussion thread](https://community.home-assistant.io/t/custom-component-pool-math-sensors-for-pool-chemicals-and-operations/435126).
 The developers are just volunteers from the community and do not provide any support, so it is best to ask the entire community for help or questions.
 There is no support or dedicated development for this integration, thus GitHub issue tracking has been turned off.
-Please submit Pull Requests with bug fixes! **
+Please submit Pull Requests with bug fixes!**

 * [How to use the Pool Math app?](https://www.troublefreepool.com/threads/how-to-use-the-pool-math-app.179282/)

 * For issues with the Pool Math apps, see forums or contact [poolmath@troublefreepool.com](mailto:poolmath@troublefreepool.com)

 ## Installation